spcl/npbench/README.md

 Gold 6130 processors.
 Exception to that are `atax`, `bicg`, `mlp`, `mvt`, and `trisolv`, which have been tuned for 5, 20 and 100ms approximately due to very high memory requirements.
-The `paper` preset is the problem sizes used in the NPBench paper.
+The `paper` preset is the problem sizes used in the NPBench [paper](http://spcl.inf.ethz.ch/Publications/index.php?pub=412).
-TODO: Add link to paper.
 By default, the provided python scripts execute the benchmarks using the `S` preset.
 You can select a different preset with the optional `-p` flag:
 ```